 An eating disorder, such as anorexia nervosa, may lead to reduced-production lymphocytopenia.

 Conditions that damage the gut wall can affect the body’s absorption of nutrients and may lead to lymphocytopenia in some cases.
-These are generally referred to as protein-losing enteropathy and include:
+These are generally referred to as

 - celiac disease